Meet the Team

 Project Specialist

-Katie is a research nurse on the Families and Long Term Care Projects team.
+Katie is a project specialist on the Families and Long-Term Care Projects team.
 She earned her doctorate in nursing practice, with a focus in adult-gerontological health, at the University of Minnesota.

 View more information